 With great pride, Wittenborg University of Applied Sciences sent off its latest group of master's and bachelor's degree graduates at its 2018 Winter Graduation Ceremony on Friday.

-will do everything to improve our service to students.
-The
+successful, and we will do everything to improve our service to

 One MSc student, Brenda Evan Uzoma from Nigeria, said: “I feel like a star today.
 Thank you Wittenborg for creating a home away from home.
 When I left Nigeria, everyone was wondering why I wanted to pursue further studies.
 I was supposed to be comfortable where I was.
 But now I am more educated than when I left.
 It was not easy, but I am so happy to be here today.”